jewettaij/visfd/INSTALL.md

 Both WSL and virtualbox also create an alternate filesystem inside windows where the linux operating system is stored.
 Software (like *visfd/filter_mrc*) that you download and install there can access the files in that filesystem.
-So you may need to copy your tomograms and otherf files to this fileystem beforehand.
+So you may need to copy your tomograms and other files to this fileystem beforehand.
 If you **are using WSL or WSL2**, then you should [use caution when using windows programs to edit files stored there](https://devblogs.microsoft.com/commandline/do-not-change-linux-files-using-windows-apps-and-tools/).
 This includes text editors, image editors, and tomography processing software